Type 053 frigate: Type 053H surface-warfare frigate

 The PLAN retired many older frigates in the 1970s, and the No. 701 Institute developed the Type 053H (Hai for anti-ship) as a replacement.
 The initial design was armed with four SY-1 anti-ship missiles in two twin-missile box launchers, two single 100 mm. guns, six twin 37mm guns, depth charges and short-range ASW rockets.

 The Type 053H received the NATO codename Jianghu-I. The first was constructed by the Hudong Shipyard and entered service in the mid-1970s.
 At least a dozen were built and entered service with the PLAN East Sea Fleet.

 The Type 053H was improved in four successive subclasses, receiving NATO codenames Jianghu-II through Jianghu-V. The Type 053Hs were succeeded by the PLAN's first multirole frigates, the Type 053H2G and Type 053H3 frigates.

 Type 053H2 surface-warfare frigate

 The Type 053H2, NATO codename Jianghu-III, is an improved version of Type 053H1 frigates.
-Hudong Shipyard built seven hulls for the People's Liberation Army Navy (three ships) and Royal Thai Navy (four ships) between 1985 and 1992.
+Between 1985 and 1992, Hudong Shipyard built seven hulls for the People's Liberation Army Navy (three ships) and Royal Thai Navy (four ships).

 In 2013, two of PLAN Type 053H2 frigates were transferred to Bangladesh Navy.
 Basically, Type 053H2 is an anti-surface warfare (ASuW) frigate for the littoral environment featuring a sophisticated combat management system and enhanced electronic warfare and countermeasures capabilities.

 Foreign sales

 The Chinese sold the Type 053H, and derivatives to foreign navies.

-One refurbished Type 053H1 and two Type 053H2 was sold to the Bangladesh Navy, with two refurbished Type 053Hs going to the Egyptian Navy.
+One refurbished Type 053H1 and two Type 053H2 was sold to the Bangladesh Navy.
+Two refurbished Type 053Hs went to the Egyptian Navy.
 Sonars for these ships are Echo Type 5, a development of EH-5 sonar used on Type 053H2's, adopting LSIC technology.
-PLAN also added Type 343 fire control radar for gun.
+The PLAN added Type 343 fire control radar for the gun.
 They mounted Silkworm anti-ship missiles.

-The Royal Thai Navy received four new Type 053HTs (based on the then-latest Type 053H2) in the early-1990s.
+In the early-1990s, the Royal Thai Navy received four new Type 053HTs, based on the then-latest Type 053H2.
 Each cost ฿2 billion.
 Two were modified with rear helicopter decks.
 The sonar on these ships is SJD-5A, a further development of Echo Type 5 sonars on the same class of ships sold to Egyptian and Bangladesh navies, with VLSIC replacing LSIC.

-By the mid-1990s, the Thai Navy again ordered two enlarged Type 053 hulls as the F25T Naresuan-class frigates.
+In the mid-1990s, the Thai Navy again ordered two enlarged Type 053 hulls as the F25T Naresuan-class frigates.
 The general designer of F25T frigate is Mr. Zhu Yingfu (朱英富).
 The F25Ts were fitted with Western engines and armament, and their construction was supervised by technical advisers from the German ship building industry.
 Sonars on these F25Ts are SO-7H, which is the Chinese version of French DUBA25.